Please ensure Javascript is enabled for purposes of website accessibility

 Andrew Young Chang, MD, MS

 During medical school, Dr. Chang co-founded a social venture to develop a low-cost ventilatory support device for neonatal respiratory distress in resource-limited countries.
 During residency, he became interested in cardiology and subsequently conducted epidemiologic and qualitative research in women of reproductive age living with rheumatic heart disease in Uganda.
-After a Chief Resident year, he continued his training at Stanford as a Cardiology fellow, and earned a Master’s Degree in Epidemiology and Clinical Research.
-He is currently completing his Ph.D. in Epidemiology.
+After a Chief Resident year, he continued his training at Stanford as a Cardiology fellow, and earned a Master’s Degree and ultimately his Ph.D. in Epidemiology and Clinical Research.
 Dr. Chang’s interests include outcomes research, implementation science, and health systems modeling to combat the rise of cardiovascular disease in low- and middle-income countries.
+After completing his training, he worked as a cardiology attending at the Palo Alto VA prior deciding to pursue additional training, where he is currently studying echocardiography at UCSF.

-Before starting his medical career, Dr. Wong worked with the CDC in Kenya.
-As a medical student, he worked in South Africa, and as a resident, he worked in both Colombia and Uganda.
+Before starting his medical career, Dr. Wong worked with the CDC for 2 years in Nairobi, Kenya.
+As a medical student, he worked in South Africa, and during his residency, he provided clinical service and teaching in Cali, Colombia and Kampala, Uganda.
 Josh’s past experience with the CDC evolved into a passion for working in global health on a systems level.
-Following residency, he began his career as an Epidemiology Intelligence Officer for the CDC, and subsequently transitioned to a full-time position working within the CDC Dengue Branch in Puerto Rico.
+Following residency, he began his career as an Epidemiology Intelligence Officer for the CDC, which then evolved into his current permanent position as Medical Officer within the CDC Dengue Branch in Puerto Rico.

 Yoanna Pumpalova, MD